New York Spectacular Starring The Radio City Rockettes

 Euan as Mercury

 As Mercury, Euan portrayed a kindly guide who helps the lost children navigate through New York City.
-The role allowed him to showcase his theatrical talents in a production that blended dance, music, and storytelling.
+The role was part of a production that blended dance, music, and storytelling.

 The Mercury Statue

 The Mercury statue that Euan portrayed is based on the famous Mercury statue that sits atop the Tiffany Clock at Grand Central Terminal.
 In the show, this iconic figure comes to life.
-The role required Euan to embody the majesty and mythological significance of Mercury while also bringing warmth and accessibility to the character.
-In one of the most spectacular moments of the production, Euan descended from above, suspended by cables, floating gracefully in midair above the stage as Mercury appeared before the children at Grand Central Terminal.
-The role required Euan to embody the majesty and mythological significance of Mercury while also bringing warmth and accessibility to the character.
+The role required Euan to portray the mythological figure of Mercury while bringing warmth and approachability to the character.
+In a notable scene, Euan descended from above, suspended by cables, appearing in midair above the stage as Mercury appeared before the children at Grand Central Terminal.

 Production Highlights

-The New York Spectacular featured a variety of impressive production elements that made it a unique theatrical experience:
+The New York Spectacular featured a variety of impressive production elements that made it a distinctive production:

 The Rockettes